It hit me harder than I expected.

 I imagine that pre-Internet high school reunions regularly conjured a range of emotions that echoed the original feelings of one’s youth.

-So it was nice to be reminded of the singular feeling of anticipation pulling into an otherwise non-descript shopping center.
+So it was nice to be reminded of my teenage feeling of anticipation pulling into an otherwise non-descript shopping center.
 Of spending a dopamine-drenched Saturday afternoon losing track of hours … of years.
 Of hanging out with some old friends.

 And Andy and Wolfie, too.